AlfyCodes-C-Plus-Plus/FirstProgram/README.md

 * Doing a regular print for the user to see

 Realize that main is returning an int.
 So, we return 0 to show that everything ran correctly.

+[Don't forget all programs, after complied, are ran by typing: .\exeFileName]